UPPS 07.07.02 - Satisfactory Academic Progress for Graduate and Post-Baccalaureate Teacher Certificate Seeking Students On Financial Aid

-The Higher Education Act of 1965 (as amended) requires each student to make satisfactory academic progress (SAP), measured in both qualitative and quantitative terms to qualify for federal and state financial aid programs.
-The quantitative measure requires that the student complete all course requirements for his or her educational program within a maximum number of semester hours and that the student makes sufficient progress throughout the course of study.
-The qualitative measure requires a student to maintain a satisfactory grade point average consistent with the university’s graduate degree or post-baccalaureate teacher certificate requirements.
+The Higher Education Act of 1965 (as amended) requires each student to make SAP, measured in both qualitative and quantitative terms, to qualify for federal and state financial aid programs.
+The quantitative measure requires that the student complete all course requirements for their educational program within a maximum number of semester hours and that the student makes sufficient progress throughout the course of study.
+The qualitative measure requires a student to maintain a satisfactory grade point average (GPA) consistent with the university’s graduate degree or post-baccalaureate teacher certificate requirements.

-The quantitative measure for undergraduates requires a maximum number of semester hours for a student to complete his or her academic program.
+The quantitative measure for undergraduates requires a maximum number of semester hours for a student to complete their academic program.
 This maximum timeframe does not apply to graduate students.
 The quantitative measure also requires a minimum number of semester credit hours be earned relative to the total attempted hours to ensure the student is on pace to complete his or her program requirements.

-A master’s program requires typically no more than 69 hours, which will allow 104 attempted hours (69 * 150% = 103.5 hours).
+A master’s program requires typically no more than 69 hours, which will allow 104 attempted hours (69 * 150 percent = 103.5 hours).
 This calculation will apply to all master’s programs.

-A doctoral program requires typically no more than 75 hours, which will allow 113 attempted hours (75 * 150% = 113 hours).
+A doctoral program requires typically no more than 75 hours, which will allow 113 attempted hours (75 * 150 percent = 113 hours).
 This calculation will apply to all doctoral programs.

-A post-baccalaureate teacher certificate program requires no more than 40 hours, which will allow 60 attempted hours (40 * 150% = 60 hours).
+A post-baccalaureate teacher certificate program requires no more than 40 hours, which will allow 60 attempted hours (40 * 150 percent = 60 hours).
 This calculation will apply to all graduate post-baccalaureate teacher certificate programs.

 The total attempted hours will include all grades such as A, B, C, D, U, F, CR, and PR (typically indicating progress toward a student’s thesis or dissertation).
 Each repeated course will also count toward this total.
 Grades of I and W, which represent non-credit semester hours, will also count toward total attempted hours.

-If a student attempts 100 credit hours while working on his or her degree, he or she must complete a minimum of 67 credit hours (pace = 67 / 100 = 67%) in order to meet SAP for the next year.
+If a student attempts 100 credit hours while working on their degree, they must complete a minimum of 67 credit hours (pace = 67/100 = 67 percent) in order to meet SAP for the next year.
 All partial credit hours are rounded down to the nearest hour.

-If a student attempts 50 credit hours while working on his or her degree, he or she must have completed a minimum of 34 credit hours (pace = 34 / 50 = 68%) in order to meet SAP for the next year.
+If a student attempts 50 credit hours while working on their degree, they must have completed a minimum of 34 credit hours (pace = 34/50 = 68 percent) in order to meet SAP for the next year.
 All partial credit hours are rounded down to the nearest hour.

-Grades of W, I, D, U and F, as well as repeated courses that are not included in a student’s grade point average (GPA), count as attempted hours but not as completed hours when calculating the student’s completion rate.
+Grades of W, I, D, U and F, as well as repeated courses that are not included in a student’s GPA, count as attempted hours but not as completed hours when calculating the student’s completion rate.
 For doctoral students, the grade of C counts as attempted hours but not as completed hours when calculating the student’s completion rate.
 The annual evaluation at the end of the academic year (end of spring semester) will include changes in grades.